 Guided natural walks or field trips is our longest-running program.
-An average of 1,500 school children per year since 1980 has come to the natural area for a field trip.
+Thousands of school children have come to the natural area for a field trip since 1980.
 Led by the Education Coordinator and his team of trained volunteer guides, the content of the walks is geared toward the request of the teacher and the age group.
 The largest subgroup that comes through is elementary school age children.

 Field trips depend on trained volunteers able to interpret the natural world with young visitors.
 The Education Coordinator trains guides in fall and spring seasons.